AshStanton/content-ops-starter/content/pages/index.md

     items:
       - type: FeaturedItem
         title: Ad Management (Basic Package)
-        subtitle: 1,000–1,500 Per month
+        subtitle: '1,000–1,500 Per month'
-        text: >-
+        text: >

-          Tech Apptitude can help you select the right ad platforms and tailor your ad strategy to fit the right demographic.
-We will help you edit your ads to hook more clients and monitor campaigns weekly or bi-weekly.
+          At Tech Apptitude, we help you choose the right ad platforms and tailor your strategy to reach the perfect audience.
+Our team will optimize your ads to attract more clients and monitor the performance of your campaigns on a weekly or bi-weekly basis to ensure continuous improvement.
         actions: []
-        elementId:
+        elementId: null
         colors: bg-neutralAlt-fg-dark
         styles:
           self: